sagemath/trac_to_gh/Issue 1523.md

 # Issue 1523: rewrite the mathematica/maple <---> sage interfaces for osx to be much easier to use for the "lay person"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1523

 Original creator: was